"זאת הכפפה שלו."

 As I understand the distinction for referring to a feminine noun, "זֹאת" means "this" or "that"; "היא" means "she" or "it".

 In a similar exercise, I also asked once if they are both equally valid.
-I wish that Duolingo allowed us to search our own comments so that I could refer to it now, but I think that the Israeli who replied said that "היא" would be understood, but would sound awkward.
+I wish that Duolingo had a search option specifically for text within our own comments so that I could refer to it now, but I think that the Israeli who replied said that "היא" would be understood, but would sound awkward.

 @Daniele P (DanPav4): Sometimes it's irrelevant because there's only one object of the discussion; in some cases the distinction is in the context, which might be from other words or from gestures (when the speaker is visible).
 Sometimes we may just have to ask for clarification.